skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 If you see the :code:`STATUS` column becomes :code:`READY`, then the service is ready to accept traffic!

-Simply ``curl -L`` the service endpoint --- which automatically load-balances across the two replicas:
+Simply ``curl -L`` the service endpoint, which automatically load-balances across the two replicas:

 .. tab-set::